 The Analyzer - Dataview instrument displays the raw data present in the signal, be it - 1.5G HD-SDI, 3G-SDI, 6G-SDI, 12G-SDI (Factory fitted option) or ST 2022-6.
-The data can be observed in hexadecimal, decimal, or binary formats, and each data word has a sample and line coordinate.
+You can observe the data in hexadecimal, decimal, or binary formats, and each data word has a sample and line coordinate.
 The instrument displays the entire video frame complete with active video, TRS words, and blanking information.
 Changing the window size changes the amount of data displayed.
 For 6G-SDI and 12G-SDI video standards, pre-imposed sync bit correction is provided.

-Note: The Analyzer - Dataview Instrument is not currently available in 2110 mode for the analysis of IP data flows..
+Note: The Analyzer - Dataview Instrument is not currently available in IP 2110 boot mode for the analysis of IP data flows.